On Regression in Extreme Regions: A Regular Variation Framework for Regression

-where $c= \Phi(\mb{S})^{-1} = \mu(E\setminus\B)^{-1}$ with $\B := \{x \in E, \|x\| \m 1 \}$.
-Hence, the radial and angular components of the r.v. $X$ are asymptotically independent with standard Pareto of parameter $\alpha$ and normalized angular measure $c\Phi$ as respective asymptotic marginal distributions.
-The angular measure $\Phi$ describes exhaustively the dependence structure of its components $X^{(j)}$ in the extremes, \ie the directions $\Theta(X)$ in which extremes occur with largest probability.
+where $c= \Phi(\mb{S})^{-1} = \nu(E\setminus\B)^{-1}$ Hence, the radial and angular components of the random variable $X$ are asymptotically independent with standard Pareto distribution of parameter $\alpha$ and normalized angular measure $c\Phi$ as respective asymptotic marginal distributions.
+The angular measure $\Phi$ describes exhaustively the dependence structure of the components $X^{(j)}$'s given that $\lVert X \rVert$ is large, \ie the directions $\theta(X)$ in which extremes occur with largest probability.

-Heavy-tailed models have been the subject of much attention in the machine-learning literature.
-Among many other works, the regular variation assumption is used in \cite{ohannessian2012rare} for rare event probability estimation, in \citet{bubeck2013bandits}, \citet{carpentier2014extreme} or \citet{Achab_2017} in the context of stochastic bandit problems, in \citet{goix2015learning} for the statistical recovery of the dependence structure in the extremes, in \citet{goix2017sparse} for dimensionality reduction in extreme regions and in \citet{brownlees2015empirical} for predictive problems with heavy-tailed losses.
+Heavy-tailed models have been the subject of much attention in the statistical machine-learning literature.
+Among many other works, the regular variation assumption is used in \cite{ohannessian2012rare} for rare event probability estimation, in \cite{Achab_2017} or \cite{carpentier2014extreme} in the context of stochastic bandit problems, in \cite{goix2015learning} for the statistical recovery of the dependence structure in the extremes, in \cite{goix2017sparse} for dimensionality reduction in extreme regions and in \cite{brownlees2015empirical} for predictive problems with heavy-tailed losses.

-Here and throughout, for simplicity, we assume that $\alpha=1$ rather than performing a standardization of $X$'s components to unit-Pareto margins, \textit{i.e.} replacing $X^{(j)}$ by $1/(1-F_j(X^{(j)}))$ for $j\in\{1,\; \ldots,\ d\}$, see Remark \ref{rk:standard} below.

-\begin{remark} \comment{The tail indices of the $F_j$'s are different in general.} We point out that, by means of the marginal standardization described above, the case of non-standard regular variation, \emph{e.g.} allowing for different tail indices $\alpha_j\neq 1$ for the different components $X^{(j)}$, can also be reduced to the framework considered here.
-However, the marginal transformations are unknown in practice, just like the $F_j$'s and must be replaced with their empirical counterparts, see Section \ref{sec:main}.
-As will be discussed therein, this leads to technical difficulties inherent to the dependence of the resulting pseudo-standardized observations \cite{clemencon+j+s+s:2021}. \end{remark}

-In order to formulate the regression problem in the extremes, a specific, though general/nonparametric, hypothesis related to the distribution of the pair $(X,Y)$ is required, extending the usual multivariate regular variation property.
-It is detailed and discussed in the following subsection.